Aliuken/JobVacanciesApp_Java11/README.md

 | pai.mei@aliuken.com | qwerty7  | user          |
 ```

+NOTES:
-NOTE: The users **antonio@aliuken.com** and **pai.mei@aliuken.com** can still not be used.
+* The users **antonio@aliuken.com** and **pai.mei@aliuken.com** can still not be used.
 They require confirmation via email.

-The priority order of the roles is: **administrator > supervisor > user**.
+* The priority order of the roles is: **administrator > supervisor > user**.

-When you create a user for your personal email account, its role will be "user".
+* When you create a user for your personal email account, its role will be "user".

-In order to receive the email to confirm your account registration, you need to create a Gmail SMTP account (as indicated here: <https://www.baeldung.com/spring-email#2-spring-boot-mail-server-properties>) and pass the value for the following environment variables to the application: **EMAIL_APPLICATION_ACCOUNT_USER** and **EMAIL_APPLICATION_ACCOUNT_PASSWORD**.
+* In order to receive the email to confirm your account registration, you need to create a Gmail SMTP account (as indicated here: <https://www.baeldung.com/spring-email#2-spring-boot-mail-server-properties>) and pass the value for the following environment variables to the application: **EMAIL_APPLICATION_ACCOUNT_USER** and **EMAIL_APPLICATION_ACCOUNT_PASSWORD**.